 Particle Shape Analysis of Diamond Abrasives

-Finely cut diamond abrasive is utilized in the manufacture of industrial drills, grinding wheels and discs, dental instruments and lapidary apparatus.
+Finely cut diamond abrasive is utilized in the manufacture of industrial drills, grinding wheels and discs, dental instruments and lapidary equipment.
+An important aspect for producers of these abrasive products is the removal rate and grit of the materials used.
 The grinding tools are subsequently implemented in the production of steels, alloys, ceramics, glass, granite and other materials.
-Two sizes, or grits, of abrasive were examined here.
-A regular raw image of particles from both samples is presented below.
+Most in this industry resort to size-only measurements to control the quality of the abrasive powders used.
+Unfortunately, this does not capture the true aspects that deal with removal rates such as smoothness.
+In this case study, two sizes, or grits, of abrasive were examined.
+A raw image of particles from both samples are presented here.

-The first sample contains very fine sizes.
+The first sample analyzed contains very fine sizes.
 There are also a few spherical bubbles present.
 They are between about 30 and 40 microns in diameter.
+Dynamic image analysis is capable of ignoring the bubbles and obtaining 32+ shape measurements for each measured particle.

-For size calculation, the elliptical methodology is the most effective model.
+For size calculation, the elliptical methodology is another effective model.
 Although the particles are not elliptical, an ellipse can be fitted, which will yield an effective measurement of Length, Width and Aspect ratio.
 In this case, the least bounding ellipse (BE) is utilized.
-For morphology, the polygon model is implemented, as most particles possess a polygonal appearance, with straight sides.
+In addition, the polygon model is implemented, as most particles possess a polygonal appearance, with straight sides.

 The quantity of fitted polygon sides is measured as Polygon order, and the Polygon angles category describes the interior angles of the polygon.
-Convexity indicates the degree to which a particle embodies a convex morphology, in other words how well it matches the fitted polygon.
+Convexity, another available shape measurement, indicates the degree to which a particle embodies a convex morphology, in other words how well it matches the fitted polygon.
 A particle characterized by indented sides would embody a lower convexity than one which filled the majority of the polygon.

 Image analysis settings with the Pi Sentinel PRO comprised minimum pixel area: 5; maximum pixel area: 50000; binary threshold: 80%; focus rejection parameter: 50; pump speed: 40%, and the option to adjust dimensions for diffraction effects was allowed.

-Convexity has a spread to its distribution but is fairly high.
-Circularity exhibits a spike at 1 as a result of the occurrence of the spheres.
+Convexity as shown below has a slightly broader statistical distribution.
+Circularity exhibits a spike at 1 as a result of the occurrence of the spheres, but for the most part, these particles are not circular as the statistical histogram shows..

 Quantity of sides (Polygon order) averages between 7 and 8.
 Interior angles (Polygon angles) are distributed around 135 degrees.